-Hair loss is one of the most common problems worldwide, which affects about one third of total world population.
-There are a variety of reasons behind hair loss including genetic predisposition, stress, dandruff, scalp bacteria, poor nutrition, and hormonal imbalances.
-However, pattern baldness is by far the major contributing factor affecting more than 95% men and millions of women as well.
+Hair loss is one of the most common problems worldwide.
+It affects about one-third of the total world population.
+There are a variety of factors contributing to hair loss- genetic predisposition, stress, dandruff, scalp bacteria, poor nutrition, and hormonal imbalances.
+In many cases, hair loss may be caused by a combination of these factors, but genetic pattern baldness is by far the most dominant factor, accounting for nearly 95% of all hair loss in men and affecting millions of women also.

 Male pattern baldness is hereditary.
-The responsible gene is either inherited from the mother or father's side.
-There is a common myth amongst people that the gene is inherited from the mother's side only.
-It is untrue.
+The responsible gene is either inherited from the mother or father.

-In short, male pattern baldness or androgenic alopecia is a hereditary condition triggered by a significant amount of androgens in the blood.
-The severity of hair loss is unpredictable and it increases with age.
+In short, male pattern baldness or androgenic alopecia is a hereditary condition triggered by a certain amount of androgens in the blood.
+The severity of hair loss is unpredictable, and it increases with age.